vt-tlos-pathways/pathways-docs/README.md

  :x: You cannot transfer multiple question banks from Classic to New Quizzes
  :x: New quizzes will not work if you have multiple questions with attachments, files, images, or videos including links to Kaltura videos and 3rd party tools
  :x: New quizzes cannot function if you use a quiz to act like a survey

+## Pathways Assessment Tool Workflow

+1. Set up your assignments in Canvas
+1. Align an assignment with Pathways outcomes in the Tool
+1. Grade assignments in SpeedGrader
+1. Assess assignments for Pathways in the Tool if using Option #5
+1. Finalize Pathways outcomes in the Tool
+1. Review outcomes results in the Tool
+1. Submit results in the Tool